Congratulations Julian, thoroughly well deserved!

-My favourite part of science is finding out the results of my experiments.
+Favourite thing to do in science My favourite part of science is finding out the results of my experiments.
 Most of what I do in the lab takes weeks, from planning an experiment through to actually doing it, and it’s a real thrill to finally find out whether it has worked and what the next step will be!

 I was never very interested in science at school, always thinking that it was for the bright kids at the front of the class and not for the likes of me!
 I much preferred English, music, and creative subjects.
 However, there’s not much of a living to be made in being a novelist or artist so after doing not badly in biology and chemistry at GCSE level (largely due to a set of inspirational science teachers) I decided to take these subjects on to A-level.
 I’ve always been fascinated with the human body, how it works and what happens when it goes wrong, so I decided to study Physiology at University.
 Here I discovered that science is a creative subject, scientists design experiments, and piece their results into stories that describe how the systems they are looking at work (or at least how they think they do!)
 I decided that science was the career for me after I spent a summer in a lab working with a fantastic tutor who patiently taught me that labs weren’t so scary after all, and I’m pleased to say that I still work with her investigating how brain cells use vitamins from the diet.

 My Typical Day

 I spend most of the day growing up neurons from several areas of the brain, and the rest teaching undergraduates and in meetings